jquast/ucs-detect/docs/sw_results/zutty.rst

         12|

 - python `wcwidth.wcswidth()`_ measures width 2,
-  while *kitty* measures width 1.
+  while *zutty* measures width 1.

-.. _kittyzwj:
+.. _zuttyzwj:

 Emoji ZWJ support
 +++++++++++++++++

-The best Emoji ZWJ table version for *kitty* appears to be **None**, this is from a summary of the following
+The best Emoji ZWJ table version for *zutty* appears to be **None**, this is from a summary of the following
 results: